roman-milk/roman-milk.github.io/friday-night-at-the-alhanbra.md

+===

- ****** Friday Night At The Alhanbra ****** byJust_Plain_Bob© Norma's trial was a bit anti-climactic.
+Norma's trial was a bit anti-climactic.
 The DA presented his case and his star witness was Norma's husband.
 He of course denied that the bat was for Norma and then he fucked up and said it was for me.
 I saw the DA's face turn sour when he heard Jim say that.
 I guess he didn't do a very good job of coaching his witness.
 Norma told the story that we had agreed on and then I spoke my piece.
 Yes, I know it was perjury, but I didn't give a shit.
 The asshole broke up my marriage and I owed him some payback.
 They jury was out less than fifteen minutes and came back with a verdict of not guilty.

  Hubby's trial was three weeks later and the jury was only out for twenty minutes before coming back with a guilty verdict.
 He got a year and a day and then he proved that he was a bonehead when in front of the judge, jury, prosecutor and all the spectators he hollered at me: